OctopusDeploy/docs/docs/packaging-applications/creating-packages/nuget-packages/using-octopack/index.md

 OctoPack won't run web.config transformation files, because these will be run as [part of the deployment instead](/docs/deploying-applications/deployment-process/configuration-files/index.md).
 Make sure you set **Build Action: Content** for your config transform files (like `web.Release.config`) to ensure these files are packaged and used as part of your deployment.
 :::

-### Including Additional Files using Copy to Output Directory {#UsingOctoPack-IncludingadditionalfilesusingCopytoOutputDirectory}
+### Including Additional Files Using Copy to Output Directory {#UsingOctoPack-IncludingadditionalfilesusingCopytoOutputDirectory}

 If you need to include other files in your package for deployment, use the Visual Studio properties panel to set the **Copy to Output Directory** attribute to **Copy if newer** or **Copy always**.
 These files will be copied to the build output directory when the project builds, and subsequently packaged by OctoPack.